Facebook is one of the most popular places to promote your products online.

 -If you want to submit both simple products and variable products to Google Shopping, then choose its value as “Yes“.

--Let’s use this feature, and mark it as “Yes“, for this feed. - Include Variation Name In The Product Title
+-Let’s use this feature, and mark it as “Yes“, for this feed.

--Few merchants such as Google Shopping, suggest you to add the variation term to the Product name in case you are uploading variable products, however, it is completely optional.
+-Few merchants such as Google Shopping, suggest you add the variation term to the Product name in case you are uploading variable products, however, it is completely optional.

 -So if you want to include the variant terms to the variable product names, then you can set its value as “Yes“.

--Let’s use this feature, and mark it as “Yes“, for this feed. - Include Grouped Products
+-Let’s use this feature, and mark it as “Yes“, for this feed.

 -If you have Grouped Products, then it’s best to submit the parent product of the Grouped product you created.

--So you should mark this option as “Yes“. - Exclude Invisible/Hidden Products
+-So you should mark this option as “Yes“.

 -You might have certain products on your store that are marked as hidden or invisible on WooCommerce.